bigpandaio/ansible-workshop/workshop/8_hide_all_secrets.md

 ansible-vault edit --vault-password-file=./.ansible-vault-pass dev/group_vars/web/vault
 ```

-**NOTE:**: When you edit a vault file, even if you don't change anything, the file will be changed.
+**NOTE:** When you edit a vault file, even if you don't change anything, the file will be changed.
 Remember to do a `git checkout` on the vaulted file to remove unneeded change commits.
-edit
 Adding `--vault-password-file` to each Ansible command is annoying, but solvable:

 ```sh